morawskim/homepage/resources/md/cv.md

 * Work with systems with up to 500 000 lines of code (up to 1,8 million with external libraries)
 * Applying design patterns (Builder, Chain of Responsibility, Factory, Compositor, Null Object, Strategy)
 * unit tests (PHPUnit/PHPSpec) and integration tests (Postman/newman)
-* frontend: AngularJS, Angular6, Bootstrap, jQuery
+* frontend: AngularJS, Angular6, Bootstrap, jQuery, React.js, SCSS
-* Building German workers for parallel and asynchronous task processing
 * Optimization of generating reports in terms of used RAM (from more than 512 MB to max 90 MB)